CaptainCrowbar/rs-graphics-core/docs/colour-space.md

 };
 ```

-ProPhoto (or ROMM RGB) colour space, and its linear working space.
+ProPhoto (a.k.a.
+ROMM RGB) colour space, and its linear working space.

+### Wide Gamut

 ```c++
 using LinearWideGamut = WorkingSpace<